aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/webqueryconnection/_index.md

 ```

 Specifies what the spreadsheet application should do when a connection fails.
 The default value is ReConnectionMethodType.Required.
-[ReConnectionMethodType](../../com.aspose.cells/reconnectionmethodtype).
+See [ReConnectionMethodType](../../com.aspose.cells/reconnectionmethodtype).

 **Returns:**
 int